-- a. the information concerns a grievance about any matter in relation to the eligible whistleblower's employment, or former employment, having (or tending to have) implications for the eligible whistleblower personally; and - b. the information: - i. does not have significant implications for ActewAGL, or another regulated entity, that do not relate to the discloser; and - ii. does not concern conduct, or alleged conduct, referred to in paragraph 2.1 of this policy.
+- d. the information concerns a grievance about any matter in relation to the eligible whistleblower's employment, or former employment, having (or tending to have) implications for the eligible whistleblower personally; and - e. the information: - i. does not have significant implications for ActewAGL, or another regulated entity, that do not relate to the discloser; and - ii. does not concern conduct, or alleged conduct, referred to in paragraph 2.1 of this policy.

-Disclosures of personal work-related grievances should be raised with the General Manager People and Legal or Head People Solutions and Support.
+Disclosures of personal work-related grievances should be raised with the General Manager People and Legal or the Group Manager People Solutions and Support.